whitefood0201/bilibili-discord-music-bot/readme.md

 - `Qstop`: Stop the playing audio and left the voice channel.
 - `Qhello`: Reply `Hello Dicord Bot!`
 - `Q你好`: Reply `I don't speak chinese.`
+- `Qgithub`: Reply the github repository of this bot.

 ## How to install